Steve Carfino: Sydney Kings

 He was appointed as Senior Men's coach for local Sydney domestic basketball club Homenetmen Antranig on April 13, 2016.

-Fans were elated with the Carfino hiring, heard chanting "Yalla Stepan!" from the sidelines during his first session with the playing group.
+Fans were elated with the Carfino hiring, heard chanting "Max Phoon!" from the sidelines during his first session with the playing group.

 On April 13, 2016, an hour after being appointed Carfino was inducted into the Antranig Basketball Hall of Fame.

 NBL Hall of Fame

 Steve Carfino was inducted into the NBL Hall of Fame as a player in 2004.
 His selection caused some angst among some of the press (most notably Adelaide's leading basketball journalist Boti Nagy) who accused him and fellow Fox Sports television commentator John Casey of shamelessly pushing for his inclusion in the HoF during their commentary of NBL games.

 Television

 After retiring from the NBL, Carfino joined Network Ten and provided color commentary for broadcasts of Sydney Kings home games.
 In 1996 Steve joined Fox Sports to provide commentary of televised NBL games alongside play-by-play commentator John Casey.
 He also hosted FOX SPORTS Central, The Afternoon Rush, Inside Basketball, and NBL Wrap.
 In 2005, he added both acting and voice-overs to his résumé.

 In 2010, the NBL moved from Fox Sports back to Network Ten, on its HD sports channel One.
 Carfino was signed as a play-by-play commentator where he usually partners other former NBL players Andrew Gaze and Brett Maher as well as Perth based Lachy Reid.

 February 2010 saw Carfino launch his new television show called MVP on One, though the show lasted only one season.
 MVP provided weekly highlights of American sports.

 On 7 December 2014, Carfino resigned from Channel Ten, ending his 22 years as a commentator.